clue/reactphp-ndjson/README.md

 $stream->write('hello wörld');
 ```
 ```
-"hello wörld"\r\n
+"hello wörld"
 ```

 Note that trying to pass the `JSON_PRETTY_PRINT` option will yield an
 `InvalidArgumentException` because it is not compatible with NDJSON.

-If the underlying stream emits an `error` event or the given datacontains
+If the underlying stream emits an `error` event or the given data contains
 any data that can not be represented as a valid NDJSON stream,
 it will emit an `error` event and then `close` the input stream: